 You can see a variety of wildlife in the park while hiking through the forests along the various Virunga mountains in Uganda, including a variety of bird species that are native to the Albertine Rift, including the Pockefeller's Sunbird, Chapin's Flycatcher, Rwenzori Batis, Strange Weaver, and Red-Throated Alethe.
-You can also see a variety of primate species in the wild, including the Hamlyn's Monkey, Velvet Monkey, black and white colobus monkey will guide you toward a number of rewarding sights that will make the experience particularly memorable.
+You can also see a variety of primate species in the wild, including the Hamlyn's monkey, velvet monkey, and black and white colobus monkeys.
+They will guide you toward a number of rewarding sights that will make the experience particularly memorable.

-- Carry some hiking shoes to facilitate easy hiking in the park because it tends to get slippery while hiking through the various parts of the parks.
+- Carry some hiking shoes to facilitate easy hiking in the park because it tends to get slippery while hiking through the various parts of the park.